AmeerZeya/Js-Chrome-Extension/README.md

 # Chrome extension for SoundCloud Audio Controls

-An bookmark extension for Chrome browser that supports saving current tab link in local storage .
+A bookmark extension for Chrome browser that supports saving current tab link in local storage .

 # Local Installation
   1. Download the zip or clone the repository to a folder.